vijaya-01/Vijaya-Documents/Creating a Video Using Chat GPT, Kroki and also Creating PPT Slides Automatically with Chat GPT.md

-# Creating a Video with Kroki and ChatGPT and creating PPT Slides Automatically with ChatGPT
+# Creating a Video with Kroki and ChatGPT and Creating PPT Slides Automatically with ChatGPT

 ## The process of creating a video on a particular topic with Chat GPT and Kroki.io